-- At John T. Rice our topic planning follows the ethos that underpins the Essentials Curriculum and requires teachers to build on what children already know.
+- At John T. Rice our themed planning requires teachers to build on what children already know.
 Every Half Term contains a "Wow experience" either in school or a visit out of school.
-In the Foundation Stage this also includes plans for the continuous provision both indoors and outdoors. - Our long term planning is based on a two year planning cycle with a different topic each half term and a planned in 'wow'. - The Foundation Stage teams meet half termly to complete the medium term planning.
+In the Foundation Stage this also includes plans for the continuous provision both indoors and outdoors. - Our long term planning is based on a two year planning cycle with a different theme each half term and a planned in 'wow'. - The Foundation Stage teams meet half termly to complete the medium term planning.
 To ensure that the topics provide adequate coverage and progression through Foundation 1 and 2. - Class teachers have the responsibility for creating their own weekly planning based on the needs and interests of the children using assessment for learning. - Each area of learning and development is implemented through planned, purposeful play, and through a mix of adult-led and child-initiated activities.
-Staff respond to each child's emerging needs and interests, guiding their development through high quality, positive interactions. - Staff recognise differing abilities and attitudes of the children within the Foundation Stage setting and differentiation for these is highlighted in the short term planning.
+Staff respond to each child's emerging needs and interests, guiding their development through high quality, positive interactions. - Staff recognise differing abilities and attitudes of the children within the Foundation Stage setting and adaptions for these is highlighted in the short term planning.